 Respite care allows family caregivers to rest up and be reenergized for whenever they return to their caregiving duties.
 They can spend time with family and friends and take care of any necessary personal matters.
 Family caregivers can enjoy themselves, relax, and take a much-needed vacation.
 The time away from caregiving allows family caregivers to decrease their stress levels, which will help with their health.

-Because the family caregiver can take a break, they will return to the caregiving responsibilities in a refreshed, relaxed, reenergized manner.
-As such, the elderly individual receiving care will continue to receive quality care from their relative.
+Because the family caregiver can take a break, they will return to the caregiving responsibilities in a refreshed, relaxed, re-energized manner.
+As such, the elderly individual receiving care will continue to receive quality care from their relatives.
 The client can also benefit from the companionship and exceptional care that the respite caregiver provides.

 Seeking Senior Respite Care Services